RubiMonti/Neural-Network-Catan/README.md

     - Build a simulator that can execute the game of catan and all variables and information are available to the player at any moment during the game.
     - Create an artificial intelligence able to beat 3 players whose actions are chosen randomly.

-For more information, read the paper located in the base directory of this repositoy.
+For more information, read the paper located at the base directory of this repositoy.

 ## How to use the project